armandombi/BouncingBall/README.md

 ## License

-This project is licensed under the MIT
+This project is licensed under the MIT license.

 ## Author